zolex/vom/docs/README.md

 ```

 In the case that your source data is inconsistent and/or your model is instantiable with different sets of required properties, you can provide multiple factories that VOM will try to instantiate your model with.
-Optionally you can provide a priority for each factory, the higher the value, the earlier VOM with try to call it.
+Optionally you can provide a priority for each factory, the higher the value, the earlier VOM with call it.
 If no priority is given, the order of appearance in the code is used.
+The first successful factory method wins.

 ```php
 #[VOM\Model]